aspaixao/Bliss-Recruitment/README.md

 # Bliss Recruitment

-This application is for available to opportunity Android Developer jr
+This application is for evaluation to Android Developer jr position.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This application have a Splash screem, List and details.

 ### Prerequisites